Environmental

 Junction 20 Lutterworth

-Ground investigation, foul & surface water, and foundation design services for a new 115,000ft2 distribution centre and 5,000ft2 office building.
+PRP provided ground investigation, foul & surface water design, and foundation design services for a new 115,000ft² distribution centre and 5,000ft² office building.

 Read More